 Fusarium wilt of watermelon is caused by Fusarium oxysporum f. sp. niveum (E. F. Sm.)
 W. C. Snyder & H. N. Han.
-This soilborne fungal pathogen was first described in the United States in Georgia and South Carolina in 1894 (Smith 1894) and only causes disease in watermelon.
-Today, the disease is found worldwide in most watermelon growing areas (Egel and Martyn, 2013).
+This soilborne fungal pathogen was first described in the United States in Georgia and South Carolina in 1894 and only causes disease in watermelon (Smith 1894).
+Today, the disease is found worldwide in most watermelon growing areas (Egel and Martyn 2013).
 Primary infection occurs in the roots and movement of field soil on tools and equipment contributes to disease spread within and between fields.
-The formation of thick-walled chlamydospores enables pathogen survival in the soil for up to15 - 20 years, which makes disease management difficult.
-While the use of resistant cultivars and root stocks help to mitigate the impact of this disease, it can still be highly destructive and significantly limit production if more virulent strains or new pathogenic races appear.
+The formation of thick-walled chlamydospores enables pathogen survival in the soil for up to 15 - 20 years, which makes disease management difficult.
+Management can be accomplished with the use of resistant cultivars and by grafting onto resistant squash, bottlegourd, or citron melon 'Carolina Strongback' rootstocks (Keinath and Hassell 2014, Keinath et al. 2019), However, Fon can still be highly destructive and significantly limit production if more virulent isolates or new races appear.
 Disease symptoms will vary depending on the age of the plant at infection, environmental conditions, aggressiveness, and density of the pathogen population.
-Symptoms can also vary depending on host genotype (Kleczewski and Egel, 2011).
-Damping off may occur in young seedlings, while in older plants an initial overall graving of foliage is followed by chlorosis, wilt, and necrosis.
+Symptoms can also vary depending on host genotype (Kleczewski and Egel 2011).
+Damping off may occur in young seedlings, while in older plants an initial overall graying of foliage is followed by chlorosis, wilt, and necrosis.
 Wilting of individual runners can also be seen in older plants (Fig. 1).
 Wilt occurs more rapidly when plants are stressed for water and at fruit set.
 When stems of affected plants are cut lengthwise the characteristic necrosis of the vascular tissue can be seen (Fig. 2) (Kleczewski and Egel 2011, Martyn 1996).